• Skip to primary navigation

 Have you used dance or other movement programs with your patients?
 Do you have ideas for further application of these types of programs?
 Please leave a comment below.

-Related Posts: Exercise and Brain Health, Mind/Body Medicine, Mindfulness, Neuroplasticity
+Related Posts: Body-Oriented Therapy, Exercise and Mental Health, Mindfulness, Neuroplasticity

 Please Leave A Comment Cancel reply